thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

 * turn off the screen during the night
 * make sure to not use more than X% of the battery in all cases
 * make sure to turn off if sleep lasts more than 12h (in which case the user forgot to disable it)
+* ability to send in real time to bluetooth device the current sleep stage you're probably in.
+For use in Targeted Memory Reactivation.